Single-pass Nystr\"{o}m approximation in mixed precision: Introduction

 \section{Introduction}

-We consider the construction of a rank $k$ approximation $A_N$ to a positive semidefinite matrix $A \in \mathbb{R}^{n \times n}$ of the form
+We consider the construction of a rank-$k$ approximation $A_N$ to a positive semidefinite matrix $A \in \mathbb{R}^{n \times n}$ of the form

-where $X \in \mathbb{R}^{n \times k}$ is a sampling matrix and $\dagger$ denotes the Moore-Penrose pseudoinverse.
+where $\Omega \in \mathbb{R}^{n \times k}$ is a sampling matrix and $\dagger$ denotes the Moore-Penrose pseudoinverse.
 When the matrix $A$ is symmetric positive semidefinite, then a high quality approximation can be obtained using the Nystr\"{o}m method as shown theoretically and experimentally in \cite{GittensMahoney2016}.
 The Nystr\"{o}m method, a randomised approach, arises in two forms based on column-sampling and general random projections.
 The column-sampling approach is often analysed and used in machine learning settings \cite{WilliamsSeeger,DrineasMahoney05} and the general projection version has been explored for, e.g., approximating matrices in a streaming model \cite{Tropp2017fixed,Tropp2019streaming} and preconditioning linear systems of equations \cite{AlDaasNystprec,Dauzickaite2021forcing,Frangella2021}.
-In general, randomised methods are powerful tools for obtaining low-rank matrix approximations and are discussed in extensive reviews \cite{Halko11,MahoneyRndAlgs,Martinsson20}.
+The choice of the approach depends on the application; see the discussion in, e.g., \cite{GittensMahoney2016,Frangella2021}.
+In general, randomised methods are powerful tools for obtaining low-rank matrix approximations and are discussed in extensive reviews \cite{Halko11,MahoneyRndAlgs,Martinsson20,tropp2023randomized}.

 In this paper, we focus on the projection-based approach and the case when products with $A$ are very expensive and are thus the bottleneck of the randomised method.
 Such a setting motivates the use of a single-pass variant that requires only one matrix-matrix product with $A$ to reduce the overall cost.
-These are also employed in the streaming model, because $A$ can only be accessed once.
+These are also employed in the streaming model in which $A$ can only be accessed once.

 The increasing commercial availability of hardware with low and mixed precision capabilities has inspired much recent work in developing mixed precision algorithms that can exploit this hardware to improve performance \cite{abdelfattah2021}.
 For instance, the latest NVIDIA H100 GPUs offer IEEE double (64 bit), IEEE single (32 bit), IEEE half (16 bit), and even quarter (8 bit) floating point storage and computation.
 When using specialized tensor core instructions, quarter precision can offer up to 4 petaflops/s and half precision (fp16) up to 2 petaflops/s performance on a single H100 GPU, compared to 60 teraflops/s for double precision (fp64) \cite{h100}.
 See Table~\ref{tab:ieee_param} for the unit roundoff and range for some IEEE floating-point arithmetics.